 |VEPM 5.1||Previous version of the model released in 2012.|

 |VEPM 5.2||Beta version of model, which was not formally released but has been made available on specific request.
 This version includes updates based on vehicle kilometres travelled (VKT) data from the Vehicle Fleet Emission Model (VFEM) provided by Ministry of Transport.|

 Changes from the previous VEPM5.1 released in 2012.
-This version incorporates nitrogen dioxide, updates to the emission standard introduction date and country of origin assumptions, updated emissions factors for Euro 5, Euro 6 and Euro V based on COPERT, and addition of Euro VI category.
+This version incorporates nitrogen dioxide, speeds for light vehicles up to 110km/h, updates to the emission standard introduction date and country of origin assumptions, updated emissions factors for Euro 5, Euro 6 and Euro V based on COPERT, and addition of Euro VI category.

 The Transport Agency has prepared a VEPM user guide which describes the modelling process and the background for the VEPM method.
 The VEPM user guide and a summary of the development of VEPM are provided below.
 Additional supporting technical information can be found in the research reports which are referenced from the user guide.